 I most kindly advise you to check if these systems fit your motorcycle, you will not regret giving it a try.
 All you need to do is to submit your motorcycle details in the form below.

 This is another straightforward indicator made up of a two-digit number and a letter.
-You will read something like 58W, which indicates that not only do you have a set of tyres that can reach 270 km/h but also that they can transport up to 520 pounds (236kg) in weight.
+You will read something like 58W, which indicates that not only do you have a set of tires that can reach 270 km/h but also that they can transport up to 520 pounds (236kg) in weight.
 There are charts for this available in Wikipedia if you want to know the letters, speed limits and loads.

 This is, perhaps, the second easiest indicator to read.
 For example, you might see something like: “Tubeless, tread: 4 plies nylon, sidewall: 2 plies nylon.”
 What does it all mean?
-Well, it is relatively easy to decipher: It says that you have a tubeless tyre that has four plies of nylon on the tread and two plies of nylon on the sidewalls.
-This is very helpful to determine the resistance, durability and stiffness of your current tyre.
+Well, it is relatively easy to decipher: It says that you have a tubeless tire that has four plies of nylon on the tread and two plies of nylon on the sidewalls.
+This is very helpful to determine the resistance, durability and stiffness of your current tire.